ghidora77/GEE_Labs_Website/docs/Lab_04.md

 ![Linear Regression](im/im_04_06.png)

 If not, it might be worth testing some other regression functions, adding more predictor variables, collecting more training data, or all of the above.
 In remote sensing research, this is not a one-step process - to find value in these models, you will need to continuously improve, iterate and retest your assumptions.
+Keep track of your adjustments/iterations so that you can identify which changes yield the best results.

 > **Question 2**: Upload your predicted layer and your satellite imagery basemap.
-Discuss the salient features of the predicted output and which steps you may want to take in order to improve the results.
+Discuss the features of the predicted output and which steps you may want to take to improve the results.

 ## Nonlinear Regression